 But these underlying tensions are only the technical aspects of what made the piece so compelling.
 I, for one, was touched by the piece’s sincerity and in admiration of the willingness of the subjects and the ensemble to make themselves vulnerable.
 Everyone involved was pure in intent and galvanized by the opportunity to create.
 At times, the interaction between the ensemble and the participant seemed to verge on the spiritual.
 The wonderful acoustics in the space created overtones, which evoked the acoustics of a place of worship, and the intense emotional reactions, ranging from laughter to tears, imbued the space with a kind of mysticism.
 These tenuous moments of transcendence were what gave the piece its true power.

-Dress Rehearsal for the End of Time, Swan Song Chorale (with ballet intermezzo) : an underwater opera by Juliana Snapper in collaboration with Laurie Weeks and Jeanine Oleson.
+Dress Rehearsal for the End of Time, Swan Song Chorale (with ballet intermezzo) : an underwater opera (part of 5 Fathoms Opera project) by Juliana Snapper in collaboration with Laurie Weeks and Jeanine Oleson.

 Co-sponsored by the New York State Council on the Arts and the Experimental Television Center in Owego, NY, USA.